Game 39

 "Game 39" or the international round was a proposed extra round of matches in the Premier League to be played at neutral venues outside England.
-The top football league in England, the Premier League is played on a double round robin basis, where each team plays the other 19 teams home and away, giving a total of 38 games.
+The top football league in England, the Premier League, is played on a double round robin format, where each of the 20 teams in the league plays each of the other 19 teams home and away, giving a total of 380 games, 38 for each team.
 The international round was proposed at a meeting of the 20 Premier League clubs on 7 February 2008, with a view to being introduced for the 2010–11 season, when a new television broadcasting rights contract would be in place.
 The proposed start date was later put back to 2013–14.
 The proposal was reportedly endorsed by the chairmen of a number of Premier League clubs.

 Game 39 resulted in opposition from several club managers.
 The proposal also met with strong condemnation from supporters' organisations, who saw it as solely motivated by money to the detriment of fans.
-Sepp Blatter, president of the sport's global governing body at that time, expressed a negative opinion of the proposal and stated that it could affect England's bid to host the 2018 World Cup, and the football authorities in a number of the areas suggested as possible venues for the matches were also opposed.
+Sepp Blatter, then-president of the sport's global governing body FIFA, expressed a negative opinion of the proposal and stated that it could affect England's bid to host the 2018 World Cup, and the football authorities in a number of the areas suggested as venues for the matches were also opposed.
 In May 2010, the Premier League said that it was no longer actively considering game 39, but in October 2014 it was said to be re-considering the idea.